micahwierenga/command-line-lab/readme.md

   - create a file called "top-ten-movies.html" in "2015-movies"
   - create a file called "top-ten-songs.html" in "2015-music"
   - create a file called "top-ten-books.html" in "2015-books"
-  - create an ordered list - using HTML! - of the top 10 movies, songs, and books in each of the appropriate files
+  - create an ordered list (using HTML) of the top 10 movies, songs, and books in each of the appropriate files

 **Bonus**